the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 - **Toxicity**: Did the agent output any sensitive, biased, or otherwise undesirable outputs?

 Note that while some aspects of Taste may overlap with Text, the emphasis here is more on UX feel and aesthetic sensibility than functional correctness.
+I personally feel that Taste is a good candidate for LLM judgements rather than text checks, although this is not a hard rule one way or the other.

 For example, we want our `bugfixer` agent to sound like a cool, calm, and collected Senior Engineer.

 More Bob Ross, and less Courage the Cowardly Dog.

-Exuding zen levels only someone who’s really seen some stuff out in the prod battlegrounds — and made it back alive to refactor the whole stack — can exude.
+Exuding the zen of someone who’s survived prod wars — and returned to refactor the entire stack.

 ### T5: Trust, or Whether the Agent Is Reliable